 Download the PDF here.
 Download the point of care tool to assist identifying patients most likely to benefit from referral to lipid specialist or the more comprehensive review, the GEC-KO Messenger containing more on diagnosis, screening and management and more.
 Access an education module with case-based learning here.

-Bottom line: Familial hypercholesterolemia (FH) is a common (>1/500) autosomal dominant disorder that results in a 20-fold increase in premature cardiovascular disease (CVD) and death.
+Bottom line: Familial hypercholesterolemia is a common (~1/250) autosomal dominant disorder that results in a 6 to 22-fold increase in premature cardiovascular disease (CVD) and death.
 Early diagnosis and treatment can normalize life expectancy.
-Key features of FH are elevated LDL-C ≥ 5mmol/L with additional features such as early onset CVD (<55 years in men, <65 years in women), cholesterol deposition in the tendons (xanthomata) and/or around the eyes (xanthelasma), arcus cornealis onset <45years, and family history of early onset CVD or hyperlipidemia requiring treatment.
-Cascade screening of family members with LDL-C levels or genetic testing for the familial gene mutation when possible, allows for early identification and treatment of at-risk individuals, with statins as first-line treatment.
+Key features of familial hypercholesterolemia are elevated LDL-C ≥ 5mmol/L with additional features such as early onset CVD (<55 years in men, <65 years in women), cholesterol deposition in the tendons (xanthomata) and/or around the eyes (xanthelasma), arcus cornealis with onset <45years, and family history of early onset CVD or hyperlipidemia requiring treatment.
+In Canada, a diagnosis of familial hypercholesterolemia is typically based on an individual’s clinical presentation correlating with one of three familial hypercholesterolemia definitions.
+Genetic testing is not generally available, and a clinical diagnosis guides treatment and screening of family members.
+Once a person is diagnosed with familial hypercholesterolemia, cascade screening of family members using measurement of LDL-C levels is recommended.
+This enables early identification and treatment of at-risk individuals, with statins as first-line treatment.

 WHAT IS FAMILIAL HYPERCHOLESTEROLEMIA?

-Familial hypercholesterolemia (FH) is a common autosomal dominant genetic condition where the uptake of low-density lipoprotein cholesterol (LDL-C) into cells is either decreased or inhibited.
-Most cases (80-90%) of FH are caused by mutations in the LDL receptor gene LDLR.
-This results in lifetime exposure to very high levels of LDL-C. FH results in a 20-fold increase in premature cardiovascular disease (CVD) and death in both men and women.
+Familial hypercholesterolemia (FH) is an autosomal dominant genetic condition where the uptake of low-density lipoprotein cholesterol (LDL-C) into cells is either decreased or inhibited.
+This results in lifetime exposure to very high levels of LDL-C. FH is the most common genetic disorder causing premature cardiovascular disease (CVD) and death in both men and women.

 Table 1.
 Clinical features of familial hypercholesterolemia in heterozygotes (HeFH) and homozygotes (HoFH).